 In 2003, having just bought their first home, and pregnant with their first daughter, Steve decided to use his background (first, as an auditor of city, county, and state governments, then as a gubernatorial campaign manager and strategist) to get involved in Portsmouth’s civic life, running for City Council.

 He was elected that year, then re-elected to the role of mayor at the age of 31 in 2005.
 Since leaving office in 2008, Steve has remained active in Portsmouth civic life.
 He’s served on the boards of the United Way of the Greater Seacoast, Seacoast Repertory Theatre, the Greater Portsmouth Chamber of Commerce, and Sexual Assault Support Services (SASS), and co-chaired a successful capital campaign on behalf of Prescott Park Arts Festival.
-He also serves as a citizen member of the Portsmouth Herald‘s editorial board.
+Steve was a candidate for Governor of New Hampshire in 2016, and is again for the 2018 election cycle.
+Professionally, he has his own consulting firm, SRM Consulting.
+His work includes performance audits of municipal, county and state government departments around the country, as well as consulting and advisory work for local, state, and national private and non-profit organizations.